HarishSingaravelan/ETL-Pipeline-for-Retail-Analytics-Using-Apache-Spark-Airflow/README.md

 6. Create a Merge Request
 Go to your GitLab repository and submit a Merge Request to the main branch.

-## Authors and acknowledgment
-Special thanks to contributors and open-source community members for making this project possible.

-## License and Usage Restrictions

-Copyright © 2025 Zimeng Lyu.
-All rights reserved.

-This project was developed by Zimeng Lyu for the RIT DSCI-644 course, originally designed for GitLab CI/CD integration.
-It is shared publicly for portfolio and learning purposes.

-🚫 **Usage Restriction:**
-This project **may not** be used as teaching material in any form (including lectures, assignments, or coursework) without explicit written permission from the author.

 📩 For inquiries regarding usage permissions, please contact Zimeng Lyu at zimenglyu@mail.rit.e